Rating:

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-First, we find montmorillonite clay, a naturally occurring compound rich in many trace minerals.
+In addition, montmorillonite clay is a naturally occurring compound rich in many trace minerals.
 Montmorillonite has been approved for use in USDA Organic Certified products.

 Reported benefits include the binding of certain mold-based toxins and even controlling diarrhea and irritable bowel syndrome (IBS).

-Thirdly, garlic can be a controversial item.
-Although most experts favor the ingredient for its numerous health benefits, garlic (in rare cases) has been linked to Heinz body anemia in dogs.2
+In addition, garlic can be a controversial item.
+Although many favor the ingredient for its claimed health benefits, garlic has been linked to Heinz body anemia in dogs.3

 The Bottom Line

-Judging by its ingredients alone, Nature’s Variety Prairie looks to be an above-average canned dog food.
+Judging by its ingredients alone, Nature’s Variety Prairie Homestyle canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.